Cartier Building: 1990s to present

 Butler Rogers Baskett was hired in 1998 to renovate the Cartier Building.
 Two years later, Cartier announced it would temporarily move to 711 Fifth Avenue while renovations were being conducted.
 The main entrance on Fifth Avenue was to be relocated from the northernmost bay to the southernmost bay, and a mezzanine over the showroom on Fifth Avenue would be eliminated.
 In addition, an entrance would be added on 52nd Street, where one of the original entrances had been removed, and window grilles facing Fifth Avenue would be duplicated on the 52nd Street facade.
 The architects for the renovation were Jean-Michel Wilmotte, Timothy P. Greer, and David Schwartz.
 Cartier president Alain Viot likened the restoration to "a Cartier product that you redesign as it was before and make it contemporary at the same time".
 A ribbon-cutting ceremony was hosted in August 2001, marking the building's reopening.
+The expansion nearly doubled the store's area to 2077 ft2.

 In May 2012, real estate investment firm Crown Acquisitions took a 49.9 percent stake in the Olympic Tower properties, which included 647 Fifth Avenue, the Cartier Building, the Olympic Tower itself, and a fourth building at 10 East 52nd Street.
 The Cartier Building received another renovation in 2014, designed by Beyer Blinder Belle in conjunction with Thierry W. Despont.
 During the renovation, the Cartier store was temporarily at the General Motors Building.
 The renovation was completed in 2016, two and a half years after it started.
 Guy Trebay of The New York Times described the 2010s renovation as having turned the Cartier Building into a "thing of rational and distinctly Gallic beauty".
 A writer quoted in Bloomberg News stated that the new interior was the "single biggest signifier of wealth in Manhattan".
+The Cartier Building was again renovated in 2022 to designs by Laura Gonzalez.